-For The Year Ended December 31, 2008 2007 2006 2005 2004 Management and Other Fees \$ 568,436 \$ 595,725 \$450,323 \$389,414 \$357,229 Incentive Fees 34,961 67,032 59,371 44,627 27,354 Other Income 11,384 61,994 43,518 32,147 32,583 Asset Management Net Revenue \$ 614,781 \$ 724,751 \$553,212 \$466,188 \$417,166
+34,961 67,032 59,371 44,627 27,354 Incentive Fees Other Income 11,384 61,994 43,518 32,147 32,583 \$417,166 Asset Management Net Revenue \$ 614,781 724,751 \$553,212 \$466,188 "Corporate" includes interest income (net of interest expense), including, for periods subsequent to May 10, 2005, the net incremental interest expense related to the financing transactions,

-- "Corporate" includes interest income (net of interest expense), including, for periods subsequent to May 10, 2005, the net incremental interest expense related to the financing transactions associated with the Company's equity public offering on May 10, 2005, investment income from certain investments and net money market revenue earned by LFB, as well as any gains or losses from the extinguishment - Net revenue is presented after reductions for dividends relating to the Company's mandatory redeemable preferred stock issued in March 2001.
+- income from certain investments and net money market revenue earned by LFB, as well as any gains or losses from the extinguishment of debt.
+Income from certain investments and net money market revenue earned by LFB, as well as any gains or losses from the extinguisnment of debt.

+Net revenue is presented after reductions for dividends relating to the Company's mandatory redeemable preferred stock issued in March 2001.
 Preferred dividends are reflected in corporate net revenue and amounted to \$8,000 for the year ended December 31, 2004.
-The year ended December 31, 2005 includes a credit of \$8,000, which represents accrued dividends on the Company's mandatory redeemable preferred stock which was redeemed and cancelled pursuant to the redemption of membership interests of historical partners. - Excludes, as applicable, with respect to periods ended prior to May 10, 2005, (i) payments for services rendered by Lazard Group's managing directors, which, as a result of Lazard Group operating as a limited liability company, historically had been accounted for as distributions from members' capital, or in some cases as minority interest, rather than as compensation and benefits expense, and (ii) U.S. corporate federal income taxes, since Lazard Group has operated in the U.S. as a limited liability company that was treated as a partnership for U.S. federal income tax purposes.
-Includes the compensation - portion of the LAM Merger charges incurred during the year ended December 31, 2008.
+The year ended December 31, 2005 includes a credit of \$8,000, which represents accrued dividends on the Company's mandatory redeemable preferred stock which was redeemed and cancelled pursuant to the redemption of membership interests of historical partners.

+Excludes, as applicable, with respect to periods ended prior to May 10, 2005, payments for services rendered by Lazard Group's managing directors, which, as a result of Lazard Group operating as a limited liability company, historically had been accounted for as distributions from members' capital, or in some cases as minority interest, rather than as compensation and benefits expense.
-Net income allocable to members for the year ended December 31, 2004 is shown after an extraordinary gain of \$5,507 related to the January, 2004 acquisition of the assets of Panmure Gordon.

-Data is not applicable for the period prior to May 10, 2005, the date of the Company's equity public offering.
-Losses related to discontinued operations were incurred prior to May 10, 2005.
-Therefore such - losses are borne entirely by the historical members of Lazard Group, and do not affect net income per share of Lazard Ltd.

-Total debt amounts relate to the Company's continuing operations and represents the aggregate amount reflected in the Company's consolidated statements of financial condition relating to senior debt, - capital lease obligations and subordinated debt.
+Net income for the year ended December 31, 2004 is shown after an extraordinary gain of \$5,507 related to the January, 2004 acquisition of the assets of Panmure Gordon. - (f) - Total debt amounts relate to the Company's continuing operations and represents the aggregate amount reflected in the Company's consolidated statements of financial condition relating to senior debt, capital lease obligations and subordinated debt.